-Key Dates: Applications will be accepted on a rolling basis as long as funds are available in an Applicant's allocation.
-This funding opportunity announcement will close on December 31, 2020.
-This funding opportunity announcement will either be extended or a new funding opportunity announcement may be posted again in early 2021 as determined necessary by the Department of the Treasury.
+Key Dates: Applications will be accepted on a rolling basis as long as funds are available in an applicant's allocation.
+This funding opportunity announcement will close on August 31, 2022.
+A new funding opportunity announcement will be posted in late 2022, as determined necessary by the Department of the Treasury and will coincide with the launch of the new online Treasury RESTORE Grants Management System.